thisfeeling/device-motorola-ali-twrp/README.md

 # Android device tree for motorola moto g(6) (ali)

-Copyright (C) 2019 The LineageOS Project

-Unified device configuration for Moto E5+ (Hannah)
+Unified device configuration for Moto G6 (Hannah)
 ==================================================

-The Motorola Moto E5+ (codenamed _"hannah"_) is a low-mid range smartphone from Motorola mobility.
+The Motorola Moto G6 (codenamed _"ali"_) is a low-mid range smartphone from Motorola mobility.

-It was announced in May 2018.
-Release date was July 2018.
+Motorola Moto G(6) was announced and released in April 2018.

 ## Device specifications